Betty Jane Roberts Dotson

 For the past five years, Betty battled cancer fiercely as it spread from her colon throughout her body.
 She endured two major surgeries and numerous rounds of chemo.
 But somehow she always rallied, and her family was so very grateful for the time and the memories they were able to make during those years.
 Charlie was her constant caregiver, determined to show her the kind of love she’d given so selflessly her entire life.
 And he did it so well, with the love and connection they had always shared.
 Determined to ensure that her decisions were honored.

 While there were many hard moments in her fight, Betty was always grateful for the connections cancer brought into her life.
-The doctors and nurses, those she met at MD Anderson Cancer Center, the team from Smoky Mountain Hospice and especially Melissa Earley, Haylee Goins, Holly Bland, Patsy Mosley, Pam Lindsey, Michael Driver and Jodie Funderburg.
+The doctors and nurses, those she met at MD Anderson Cancer Center, the team from Smoky Mountain Hospice and especially Melissa, Hallie, Holly, and Jodie.
 And throughout all the years, she and her family were grateful for the love and support of #TeamBetty.
 Launched by a dear friend in NC, #TeamBetty came to take on a life of its own.
 The t-shirts, bracelets, comments and messages, postcards, texts, phone calls, and so much more made Betty feel encouraged, supported, and remembered in her fight.
 It meant the world to her and to her family.

 Betty was preceded in death by her parents, Joseph Ray Roberts and Margaret Helen Walsh Roberts, her sister Susan Roberts Blanton, and her infant brothers.
 She leaves behind to cherish her memory her husband, Charles H. Dotson, Jr., and children, Beth Dotson Messersmith (and Jamey), Grant Dotson (and Sara), and her grandchildren Aiden Messersmith, Riley Messersmith, Ella Dotson, and Owen Dotson.